 Tuscany, Italy's largest region, contains a population just short of 4 million.
 It's the birthplace of the Italian Renaissance.
 Art is everywhere, the landscapes are gorgeous (and diverse!), and the food and wine are superb.

 Tourists flock to Tuscany's capital, Florence, and many of them also make it out to a few of Tuscany's six UNESCO World Heritage Sites, crowding into the historic center of San Gimignano on warm summer days or heading over to Pisa to take a gander at that leaning tower.
+A few manage to reserve tickets for the Palio di Siena.
+It takes a more seasoned traveler to find the two others: Pienza and the Val d'Orchia.

 You can also opt to visit the cities of the far northern region of Tuscany in this undiscovered bit of Tuscany.
 The Lunigiana and Garfagnana are Tuscany's rough and ready rural heart where independent folks have been making their own food for ages, a different kind of foodie paradise in which molecular gastronomy has no place.
 This is the area of the map from Massa and Carrara north, centered on Pontremoli.